What's the best under desk treadmill? I'm a fitness expert and these are my top picks

 Reasons to avoid

-The Bluefin Fitness Task 2.0 under-desk treadmill is affordable, easy to install, and has a small handlebar for when you pick up the speed.
+The Bluefin Fitness Task 2.0 under-desk treadmill is affordable, easy to install (you just need to plug it in), and has a small handlebar for when you pick up the speed.
 It has a top speed of 5mph, making it one of the fastest under-desk treadmills we've tested, so it's ideal if you're into brisk indoor walks.

 We found it was pretty easy to use — there’s an LCD screen at the top of the treadmill that shows you your pace, calories, distance walked, and time, plus you can connect the treadmill to the Kinomapp app on your phone via Bluetooth.

-The treadmill can be controlled by its remote, which comes on a wristband that you can wear as you walk, or by the phone app.
+You can adjust the speed using the included remote control, which comes on a wristband that you can wear as you walk, or by the phone app.
 There are also six pre-set programs you can choose to follow, but we found these a little confusing, and all very similar.

 The downside with this treadmill is the smaller belt, which might not be suitable for taller users.
-Our tester was 5'2" and found that when she wasn’t concentrating on walking, she tripped on the side panels once or twice, so taller users might need to look elsewhere.
+Our tester was 5'2" and found that when she wasn’t concentrating on walking, she tripped on the side panels once or twice, so taller users might need to look at something like the WalkingPad A1 Pro or WalkingPad C2.

 - Read our full Bluefin Fitness Task 2.0 Treadmill review